 By Hilary Reeves

-After graduating from West Point in 2000, Hartleigh Caine took a long, hard look at her options.
+After graduating from the military’s West Point in 2000, Hartleigh Caine took a long, hard look at her options.

 “I wanted to go somewhere women were encouraged to reach their highest level of potential.
 Aviation was a branch (of the U.S. Army) where women could be in combat-arms, where they could get the leadership experience for a fulfilling career.”